 Give yourself a bit of time for elopement checklist step 8.
 Sometimes this step in the checklist can take a couple weeks.
 This is when you’ll want to look into booking someone for hair and makeup, your elopement bouquet, an officiant (if you’re not self-solemnizing in Colorado), an invitation designer, or any other type of vendor you’d like to have as part of your day.

 This list can be as short or as long as you’d like it to be.
 It’s ultimately up to you what type of vendors you have at your elopement day.
 You could say “screw it” to having your makeup done and opt for a more natural look in exchange for having a private chef cook the two of you dinner after you say your “I dos”.
 The thing to remember your elopement day can look however the heck you want it to look.
 The only rules are the ones you make for yourselves.

-As elopement photographers, we’re constantly creating elopement timelines.
-We know the best times of day for ceremonies, sunset photos, and all that jazz.
-We know how long it’ll take you to hike up that mountain in your wedding attire, and we leave extra buffer time in there just in case things run behind schedule.
+As an elopement photographer, I’m constantly creating elopement timelines.
+I know the best times of day for ceremonies, sunset photos, and all that jazz.
+I know how long it’ll take you to hike up that mountain in your wedding attire, and I leave extra buffer time in there just in case things run behind schedule.

-We know what to expect, because we’ve been there, done that.
+I know what to expect, because I’ve been there, done that.
 Plenty of times.
-So use us as a resource during this time!
+So use me as a resource during this time!
 Hop on a call with your elopement photographer and spend 30 minutes hammering out the details of your elopement timeline.
 By the time you’re done with the chat, you’ll have an idea of what happens when.